-Universities and colleges have a wide range of occupancy needs on a campus and their EMCS needs to be flexible enough to handle everything from simple applications like student housing to more complex applications such as classroom buildings, central plants, science labs, and research facilities.
+Educational institutions have a wide range of occupancy needs on a campus, and their EMCS needs to be flexible enough to handle everything from simple applications like student housing to more complex applications such as classroom buildings, central plants, science labs, and research facilities.

 To understand how HVAC control systems function, the first concept that must be understood is a control loop.
 A control loop is where the actual control is executed and consists of an input, an output, and a set point.
 The basic components are listed below:

 - Controller: the object that receives the variable data from the sensor compares to a set point, performs the prescribed logic, and further generates a control signal that is in turn sent to the controlled device.